Maple syrup urine disease

 Depending on the age, past medical history, and other items peculiar to each patient, a set of more specialized laboratory tests may be obtained, such as a serum amino acid analysis, VDRL, and antinuclear antibody to assess for homocystinuria, neurosyphilis, and lupus, respectively.
 Again, all of these laboratory tests would be expected to be negative or normal in CADASIL.

 Molecular diagnosis.
 Molecular genetic testing for CADASIL has become available on a commercial basis.
 Two types of molecular genetic tests for CADASIL are available.
 The first type is linkage analysis for chromosome 19.
-This type of testing may be conducted appropriately for patients with multiple-affected family members.
+This type of testing may be conducted appropriately for patients with multiple affected family members.
 The second type is direct sequencing of the Notch3 gene to identify point mutations in individuals.
-An important advantage of sequence analysis over linkage analysis is that the former allows individual patient testing without having to recruit family members or to rely on a dubious family history (Hack et al 2019).
+An important advantage of sequence analysis over linkage analysis is that the former allows individual patient testing without having to recruit family members or to rely on a dubious family history (43).

 Genetic testing for CADASIL in all patients with lacunar strokes who have no other typical features of CADASIL has a low yield (28).
 Therefore, genetic testing should be initiated with patients who have the characteristic signs of lacunar stroke, white matter changes on MRI, family history (if available), and skin or nerve biopsy.